wehlutyk/thesis/content/4-discussion.md

 As a general theory of communication, Relevance Theory has a very broad scope and relates to many areas of cognitive science.
 @sperber_relevance:_1995 and @wilson_truthfulness_2002 provide detailed presentations of the full theory, and many publications in between and since then have fleshed out its relations to a number of neighbouring questions.
 The collection of works by @wilson_meaning_2012, in particular, provides a thorough discussion of several linguistic phenomena based on Relevance Theory, as well as openings towards experimental and cultural evolution-related approaches to the question of meaning and relevance [for language evolution see in particular @sperber_pragmatic_2012].
-Here we will restrict ourselves to a sorely abridged presentation of the already summarising @wilson_relevance_2004, in the hopes that it will be enough for an understanding of the principles underlying the theory and the explanations it provides.
+Here we will restrict ourselves to a sorely abridged presentation of the already summarising @wilson_relevance_2004, in the hopes that it will be enough for an understanding of the principles underlying the theory and the explanations it provides.^[
-^[Our presentation focuses on the founding principles of Relevance Theory.
+Our presentation focuses on the founding principles of Relevance Theory.
 The remainder of @wilson_relevance_2004 fleshes out the way the inferential procedure is applied to linguistic utterances, how the theory explains typical phenomena such as irony, poetry, or loose uses of language (e.g. the meaning of 'square' in expressions such as 'square face' or 'square mind'), and how it fits with the massive modularity of mind approach introduced in @sperber_explaining_1996, along with many detailed examples.
 ]